 To see a short animated video, please click here.

 What makes a product design more valuable?
 The customary understanding is that there are two factors that make a product design appealing and valuable.
 A good and valuable design should help customers understand the product and use it with ease.
-It also needs to appear new and cool such that customers can express their uniqueness.
-These imply that firms should develop a design that is similar to other designs so that customers can easily understand how to use the product, but at the same the design should be different from others so that it can appeal to the product’s uniqueness.
-This led researchers to think an optimally distinctive design that is similar, yet sufficiently different from the existing designs will be most valuable.
+It also needs to appear new and cool so that customers can express their uniqueness.
+These factors imply that firms should develop a design that is similar to other designs so that customers can easily understand how to use the product, but at the same time, the design should be different from others so that it can appeal to the product’s uniqueness.
+This led researchers to think an optimally distinctive design that is similar, yet sufficiently different from existing designs, will be most valuable.

 Chan, T.H., Lee, Y.G., & Jung, H.J.
 (In-press) “Anchored Differentiation: The Role of Temporal Distance in the Comparison and Evaluation of New Product Designs”, Organization Science